snunzi/NPDN_HTS_2023/docs/source/3Gmetabarcode.rst

     1. At the top of the screen click on ``Shared Data`` and select ``Histories``

-    2. In the search field, search for ``NPDN 2023``

-    3. Find the history for ``NPDN 2023 3G Metabarcode Data`` and select it and click import.
+    2. Find the history for ``NPDN 2023 3G Metabarcode Data`` and select it and click import.

 Sequence QC
 ^^^^^^^^^^^^^